 Meek Mill Overcame Adversity In Front Of Our Eyes

 Aside from his legal issues, he faced difficulty with his relationships.
 His break-up with Nicki Minaj was one thing, but the beef between Meek Mill and Drake spewed out of control going from 0 to 100 quick!
 The beef went from Meek tweeting to Drake’s diss song, ‘Back to Back” becoming number one on the charts.
 From there it seemed as though Meek Mill transformed into a walking “L.” Being the butt of the joke on twitter filled with his situation on memes was nonstop for months.
 From being back and forth in the courtroom to having issues with the treatment from Judge Genece Brinkley, battling Drake, and being sentenced to serve two to four years in 2017, Meek has overcome adversity by staying strong.

 No matter what happened in 2017, 2018 was an excellent year for Meek.
-You could say that he did not go through all that adversity for anything.
-Although his life has been rough and filed with police brutality and disrespect from the court system, Meek is now taking advantage of the voice that he has and speaking on issues of incarceration.
+You could say that he did not go through all of that adversity for no reason.
+Although his life has been rough and filed with police brutality and disrespect from the court system, Meek is now taking advantage of his voice and is speaking on issues of incarceration.
 As soon as he was released from jail, Meek hit the ground running.
 Every moment he has gotten to talk on social issues and how the police treat black men in the hood, he has done so genuinely and gracefully.
-Meek has become the face of prison reform and has with a doubt earned that title.
+Meek has become the face of prison reform and has without a doubt earned that title.
 To top his year off, Meek dropped fourth studio album, Championships.
 During this album, Meek talks about the hardships he endured growing up in Philadelphia and overcoming pain.

-Meek’s transition is phenomenal and this year only makes me excited for 2019.
+Meek’s transformation is phenomenal and this year only makes me excited for 2019.